China ADRs slump on fears Xi's new team to favor state over growth

 Oct 24 (Reuters) - U.S.-listed shares of China firms slumped in premarket trading after Xi Jinping's newly unveiled leadership team sparked investor fears that ideology-driven policies would be prioritized at the cost of private sector growth.

-Ecommerce firms Alibaba BABA.N and JD.com JD.O and internet giant Baidu BIDU.O dropped between 11% and 16%.
+Ecommerce firms Alibaba BABA.N and JD.com JD.O and internet giant Baidu BIDU.O dropped between 11% and 16%, while S&P 500 futures EScv edged up 0.4%.

-The iShares MSCI China ETF MCHI.O skid 8.6%, tracking a sharp fall in Hong Kong shares .HSI, led by losses in technology and property sector.
+The iShares MSCI China ETF MCHI.O skid 8.3%, tracking a sharp fall in Hong Kong shares .HSI, led by losses in the technology and property sectors.

 ((Medha.Singh@thomsonreuters.com; +91 80 6210 0592; Twitter: https://twitter.com/medhasinghs;))